Piyushjhu/HELIX_Toolbox/README.md

 **Method**: Phase unwrapping and differentiation of PDV signal

-The free surface velocity is extracted from the PDV (Photonic Doppler Velocimetry) signal using the fundamental relationship:
+The free surface velocity is extracted from the PDV signal using:

 ```
 v(t) = (λ/2) × f_Doppler(t)